meltano/sdk/docs/faq.md

 The property types are defined in [this file](https://gitlab.com/meltano/sdk/-/blob/main/singer_sdk/typing.py).
 However, if you're using an IDE such as VSCode, you should be able to set up the environment to give you autocompletion prompts or hints.
-Ensure your interpreter is set to poetry if you've followed the [Dev Guide](./dev_guide.md)
+Ensure your interpreter is set to poetry if you've followed the [Dev Guide](./dev_guide.md).
+Checkout this [gif](https://visualstudiomagazine.com/articles/2021/04/20/~/media/ECG/visualstudiomagazine/Images/2021/04/poetry.ashx) for how to change your interpreter.

 ### I'm having trouble getting the base class to __init__.